swiftlang/swift/docs/weak.rst

 Back references
 ---------------

-Given that Swift is not cycle-collecting, far and away the most important use case is that of the *back-reference*: a reference *R* to an object which holds a strong reference (possibly indirectly) to the object holding *R*.
+Given that Swift is not cycle-collecting, far and away the most important use case in the static reference graph is that of the *back-reference*: a reference *R* to an object which holds a strong reference (possibly indirectly) to the object holding *R*.
 Examples
 include:

 - A 'previousNode' pointer in a doubly-linked list.